 Overall, the majority of UK adults are excited about the future and opportunities that new technology is bringing to society.
 However, our research highlights that UK adults reported low digital skills capabilities.
 These skills will be particularly important in the future workforce.

-Over 90 per cent of respondents said that they are confident writing and sending an email, but just one third of UK employees are being offered basic digital training by their employers.
+Over 90% of respondents said that they are confident writing and sending an email, but just one third of UK employees are being offered basic digital training by their employers.
 Londoners say they are offered more advanced digital skills training like building websites, data analysis, coding or software programming than those living in other parts of the UK.

 When asked about issues of technological change, cybercrime is cited by more than half of UK adults as one of the biggest problems.
 Similarly, half of UK adults said protecting personal data from cyberattacks should be a priority for the UK government.